Aceable Agent Logo

 Learn the differences between a REALTOR and a real estate agent.

-There are a lot of titles in the real estate industry, which can create confusion.
-One of the biggest misconceptions about real estate professionals is that Realtor and real estate agent mean the exact same thing.
-These terms are often used interchangeably and sound similar, but they actually mean different things.
+One of the biggest misconceptions about real estate professionals is that Realtor and real estate agent mean the same thing.
+These terms are often used interchangeably and sound similar, but they have different meanings.

-What is the Difference Between Realtor Designation and Real Estate Agent License?
+What Is the Difference Between a Realtor Designation and a Real Estate Agent License?

 Real Estate Agent License Basics

-A real estate agent license is the state-issued license that allows the license holder to legally assist the general public in buying and selling real estate.
+A real estate agent license is a state-issued license that allows the license holder to legally assist the general public in buying and selling real estate.
 You can’t call yourself a real estate agent without having an active state-issued license.
+Aceable can help you get your real estate license online, at your own pace.

 A real estate license is only applicable in the state where it’s issued.
-However, some states allow for portability.
-A state’s portability laws determine whether out-of-state licensed agents can take part in transactions locally.
-Some portability regulations allow out-of-state agents to carry out work while physically in the state whereas others only allow out-of-state agents to conduct business from their home state.
+However, some states allow for portability — when out-of-state licensed agents can take part in local transactions.

 Requirements for a Real Estate License